 2. Use Keywords Properly

 You want your page to rank for your desired keywords.
-And blog descriptions are a great way to optimize your page for the search engines.
+And blog descriptions are a great way to optimize your page for search engines.

 Always include your primary keyword in your descriptions as it helps Google understand your content.